tblume1992/ThymeBoost_old/README.md

 # ThymeBoost
-Modified Gradient Boosted Trees for the use of Time Series prediction and decomposition
+Modified Gradient Boosted Trees for the use of spicy Time Series prediction and decomposition

 Input: pandas series with a DateTime index

 Output: Seasonal and trend decomposition along with anomalies and forward looking predictions.
+All in a dictionary returned from the fit method.
+To graph results nicely, call the plot_results method using the Thyme object.

 Example using Bitcoin price vs. Prophet:
 ```python